-The DEQ multimetric score was used to examine the 2019 data for a change-of-condition in this manner (Table 9).
-MM scores larger than two standard deviations below the mean would be an indication that a change in biological condition has occurred because the probability of such a value occurring under "natural" conditions (i.e., in the absence of disturbance) would be 0.05 (with normally distributed data).
+The DEQ multimetric score was used to examine the 2022 data for a change-of-condition in this manner (Table 9).
+MM scores larger than two standard deviations below the mean would be an indication that a change in biological condition has occurred because the probability of such a value occurring under "natural" conditions (i.e., in the absence of disturbance) would be less than 0.05 (with normally distributed data).
 Because a wider range of scores has occurred at some sites than at others, threshold metric values for detecting change differs among sites using this approach (Table 9).
-Sites with larger "natural" variability, such as CLKRM0.5, currently have lower threshold values to indicate a change.
-2019 mean multimetric scores ranged from 28 to 41, and were consistently higher than the threshold scores that would indicate a significant change in value (Table 9).
+Sites with larger inter-annual variability, such as CLKRM0.5, currently have lower threshold values to indicate a change.
+2022 mean multimetric scores ranged from 31 to 43, and were consistently higher than the threshold scores that would indicate a significant change in value (Table 9).

 If such changes are detected in the future, the data should first be examined to determine whether a potential outlier sample contributed to the result or if the duplicate sample results correspond with each other.
 Follow-up investigation could include additional biological sampling to corroborate the initial results, as well as water quality testing, particularly if follow-up biological sampling continues to indicate a likely impact.
-Of course, as additional data are collected in future years (and those data are determined not to indicate any change in condition to the benthic community), these additional data can be used to refine these criteria for detecting potential impacts.
+As additional data are collected in future years (and those data are determined not to indicate any change in condition to the benthic community), these additional data can be used to refine these criteria for detecting potential impacts.

 Table 9.
-Multimetric score overall mean, standard deviation, and mean minus two standard deviations for each of five macroinvertebrate sample sites on the Clackamas River, 2013-2015 (n = 6 each site).(\) indicates a value that is potentially biased low from a likely outlier metric value being retained in the data set used to derive the mean and SD.
+Multimetric score overall mean, standard deviation, and mean minus two standard deviations for each of five macroinvertebrate sample sites on the Clackamas River, 2013-2019.

-2013- 2015 Mean 2019
+2013- 2015 Mean 2022

 Site Mean SD 2 SD -2 SD Mean

-CLKRM0.5 31.3 3.7 7.5 23.8 28.0
+CLKRM0.5 30.2 3.3 6.5 26.9 31.0

-CLKRM5.0 30.3 1.5 3.0 27.3 32.0
+CLKRM5.0 30.4 1.3 2.7 29.1 33.0

-CLKRM11 32.6 2.1 4.1 28.5 41.0
+CLKRM11 35.2 3.8 7.7 31.4 43.0

-CLKRM13.5 31.0 3.7 7.5 23.5 34.0
+CLKRM13.5 33 3.9 7.9 29.1 34.0

-CLKRM20 32.6 2.7 5.5 27.1 34.0
+CLKRM20 33.8 2.6 5.2 31.2 34.0

-OVERALL MEAN 31.6 2.9 5.5 26.0 33.8
+OVERALL MEAN 32.5 3.0 6.0 29.5 33.8